HENRY NEEMAN

 Previous Work

-Before this job, I was a postdoctoral research associate (and before that, a graduate research assistant) working under Michael Norman at the Laboratory for Computational Astrophysics, which at the time was part of the National Center for Supercomputing Applications at the University of Illinois at Urbana- Champaign.
-Mike has moved to the University of California, San Diego, where he's taken a faculty position in the Center for Astrophysics & Space Sciences.
+Before coming to OU, I was a postdoctoral research associate (and before that, a graduate research assistant) working under Michael Norman at the Laboratory for Computational Astrophysics, which at the time was part of the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign.
+Mike is now at the University of California, San Diego, where he's faculty in the Center for Astrophysics & Space Sciences as well as Director of the San Diego Supercomputer Center.

 Before NCSA, I served as a graduate research assistant at the Center for Supercomputing Research & Development, which is now defunct.